-It’s got that instantly recognizable 90′s production that will make you think you’re listening to a Beatminez, Jeru or Craig Mack record.
-A great use of that classic Nas line from “Represent” in the chorus, straight out of the Dj Premier production style playbook.
+It’s got that instantly recognizable 90’s production that will make you think you’re listening to a Beatminez, Jeru or Craig Mack record.
+It features in the chorus a great use one of the classic lines from Nas’ “Represent” (produced by DJ Premier)

 I didn’t know about Half-a-Mill but apparently he passed away a few years ago, so R.I.P.
 There was a movie (info below the track) about the rough life of the everyday hustle of gang violence and trying to make it in the music industry.
 Definitely going to check that one out… But start with that track!